NotWoods/tigeroakes.com/_projects/oml-contracting.md

 ---
 I worked with OML Contracting to redesign their portfolio and showcase their completed residences.
-Using **3D CSS transformations**, the site has a depth effect that does not affect scrolling performance or rely on Javascript, unlike other parallax websites.
+Using **3D CSS transformations**, the site has a depth effect that does not affect scrolling performance or rely on JavaScript, unlike other parallax websites.

 The site loads quickly despite the large images by **lazy-loading CSS**.